How many Bluetooth contacts do I have in comparison to others?

 How much did I save during the last month due to special offers?

 I have set myself the goal of spending less money on grocery shopping.
-To keep track of that, the Migros data card on the dashboard is very helpful.
+To keep track of that, the Migros data card in the insights is very helpful.
 At only one glance, I can see how much money I have spent per week, as well as how much I have been able to save due to special offers.
 I discovered that I saved 5.4% last week.
 Not bad – but there is still room for improvement.
 So, it is all the more important to pay attention to special offers when making my next purchase!

 Which Migros articles do I buy the most often?